codelogium/codelogium.github.io/docs/blog/post/java/generic-types.md

 ## Collateral Knowledge

 !!! info "Collateral Knowledge"
+    Along the way, we also discovered two interesting aspects of OOP:

+    1. **Interfaces inside classes are implicitly static.**<br> If you're declaring an interface inside a class, **you can** make it `static` — and **you usually should**, to avoid holding an implicit reference to the outer class.
+    Interfaces declared inside a class are **implicitly static**, meaning they can be used without creating an instance of the outer class.
+And that's an interesting and sometimes subtle aspect of Java! <br><br>
+    Even if you don’t explicitly use the static keyword, any interface declared inside a class is implicitly static by definition.
+This means you can reference it without creating an instance of the enclosing class, and it behaves independently of any specific instance of the outer class.
+An interface is implicitly `static` when declared inside a class.
+You don't need an instance of the outer class to use it.

+    2. **Classes can instantiate themselves (and it’s totally valid)**<br>
-    Along the way, we also discovered an interesting aspect of OOP: it's possible to instantiate a class from within itself in the `main` method — something not usually needed but helpful when everything is enclosed in one file.
+    It's possible to instantiate a class from within itself in the `main` method (!like I'm creating this class, but I'm also instatiating this class in this class ... cool tho!) — something not usually needed but helpful when everything is enclosed in one file.
     Because we used a single Java class to contain all the examples, we had to reference generic classes and interfaces from within the same outer class.
 That’s where we learned this pattern:

     ```java